snoopdave/entitydb/README.md

 # EntityDB

-This is a project I'm working on to better understand how to use generative AI to learn new technologies write code in response to detailed prompts.
+This is a project I'm working on to better understand how to use generative AI to learn new technologies and have it write code in response to detailed prompts.

 The initial goal of the project was to import data from social networks Facebook, Instagram and Twitter into a database and then provide a unified view of the posts, tweets or images that you can page through and search.